ms-iot/lsdk/docs/grapeboard.md

 # Building PPA and OP-TEE

-NXP maintains an OP-TEE fork at `https://source.codeaurora.org/external/qoriq/qoriq-components/optee_os`, which is up to date with `https://github.com/OP-TEE/optee_os` as of `tags/LSDK-18.09`.
-We build OP-TEE out of `https://github.com/ms-iot/optee_os.git` branch `ms-iot-security`.
-The flexbuild enviorment described bellow will clone this correct branch of OP-TEE for you.
+OP-TEE is built from [https://github.com/ms-iot/optee_os](https://github.com/ms-iot/optee_os) branch `ms-iot-security`.
+The "flexbuild" script orchestrates the build of all grapeboard components except U-Boot.
+Flexbuild is developed by NXP and forked into this repository.
+It will pull the correct version of OP-TEE when you build it.

-Everything but U-Boot is built in the "flexbuild" environment developed by NXP.
-The LSDK repository is forked from flexbuild.
 The first step in running commands in flexbuild is to cd to the root of this repository and source the `setup.env` script.

 ```
 git clone https://github.com/ms-iot/lsdk.git